sli43/openMx2TB2Jtovampire/post_process_code/readme.txt

-One needs to change the read-in path on line 140 and 216 Line 140: define the path for the spin configuration Line 216: define the pathe for the atomic coordinate
+One needs to change the read-in path on line 140 and 216 Line 140: define the path for the spin configuration Line 216: define the path for the atomic coordinate

 This code does not compute the dynamical magnetic structure in the whole momentum space.
-Instead, this code only compute the dynamical magnetic structure along a defined momentum path The momentum path is defined from Line 162 to 202
+Instead, this code only computes the dynamical magnetic structure along a defined momentum path The momentum path is defined from Line 162 to 202
 The total momentum number is given by Nkpoint, which is defined on line 15